Home > Glass > Glass & Glazing Technologies Increasing Efficiency of Building Systems

 One of the most prominent trends in the last few years in real estate has been the usage of glass façades.
 Most of the iconic buildings in Indian metros today are elegant corporate houses with glass façades.
 Today, glass façades have become an industry with several companies offering a plethora of choices in everything from supplying different glass to customisation, cleaning and maintenance.
 The reason for architects’ and developers’ preference for glass is because it reduces the weight on the foundation and hence makes the building lighter as compared to constructing walls.

 Structurally glazed façade systems create greater transparency than traditional captured systems.
-There are fewer visual interruptions due to the use of lesser metal on the glass façades, creating a seamless, continuous transparent look, merging the interiors with the exterior.
+There are fewer visual interruptions due to the use of less metal on the glass façades, creating a seamless, continuous transparent look, merging the interiors with the exterior.
 Since there is little to no exposed exterior metal, there is also less thermal bridging with structural glazing, saving on energy consumption costs.
 Moreover, glass makes the area look far more spacious, wider and creates a sense of a ‘feel-good’ factor with big windows and brightness.

-This story discusses types of architectural glass and their use on modern façades and fenestration; the functional, structural and energetic aspects of glass façades; the structural safety of glass; selection of glass for façades considering energy, thermal and acoustics related parameters; fire-safety norms to be followed while designing and mounting glass façades; effective façade maintenance and the future of glass façades and fenestration.
+This story discusses types of architectural glass and their use on modern façades and fenestration; the functional, structural and energetic aspects of glass façades; the structural safety of glass; selection of glass for façades considering energy, thermal and acoustics-related parameters; fire-safety norms to be followed while designing and mounting glass façades; effective façade maintenance and the future of glass façades and fenestration.

 Architectural glass is used copiously in modern building façades nowadays due to its properties as a building material along with its aesthetic qualities.
 It offers lightness to the structure along with natural light and surrounding views to its inhabitants.
 Also, it offers a swift construction of the façade with standard and repetitive glass modules.
 These qualities coupled with sustainable aspects of different glass that have been engineered by material scientists for specific performance standards, describes Ar.
-Gaurav Goel, Founder, Parametric curiosity.
+Gaurav Goel, Founder, Parametric Curiosity.

 AR.
-Gaurav Goel Founder, Parametric curiosity | Sangram Singh Assistant General Manager, GSC Glass Pvt.
+Gaurav Goel Founder, Parametric Curiosity | Sangram Singh Assistant General Manager, GSC Glass Pvt.
 Ltd | Binoy Kumar Das Managing Director, Façade Concept Design Group

 Binoy Kumar Das, Managing Director, Façade Concept Design Group stresses on the importance of glass selection, since it plays an important role for aesthetics and performance with internal and external reflection control.
 The architectural glass used as a building material, mainly provide aesthetic, technical and energy saving properties like solar control, thermal insulation, or both in modern façade and fenestration, agrees Rajiv Balaggan, Sales Head – Architectural Glass India, Pilkington Glass India Pvt.
 Ltd. The use of architectural glass defers from project to project and places to places.
 Depending on the requirements, appropriate energy saving glass/glass units can be suggested/proposed, adds Balaggan.